sass/sass-site/source/documentation/modules/meta.md

 {% endfunction %}

 {% function 'meta.inspect($value)', 'inspect($value)', 'returns:unquoted string' %}
-  {% markdown %}
   Returns a string representation of `$value`.

   Returns a representation of *any* Sass value, not just those that can be represented in CSS.
 As such, its return value is not guaranteed to be valid CSS.
-  {% endmarkdown %}

   {% headsUp %}
     This function is intended for debugging; its output format is not guaranteed